-1. The President and the Vice-President together with the Bursar and the Senior Tutor being Fellows of the College shall be ex-officio members of the Executive Council.
-The elected members of the Executive Council shall not be less than eight or more than twelve in number, and no person shall be eligible who is not a Fellow of the College.
-Each elected member shall retain his or her membership for a period which shall be determined by the Governing Body at the time of his or her election, but this period shall in no case exceed the period for which the member's current tenure of his or her Fellowship is due to run.
-Every elected member of the Executive Council shall, on the expiry of his or her membership by lapse of time, be capable of re-election, provided that the number of elected members is not thereby made to exceed twelve and that the member is still a Fellow of the College.
-Every elected member of the Executive Council shall cease to be a member on ceasing to hold his or her Fellowship.
+1. The President and the Vice-President together with the Principal Bursar and the Senior Tutor shall be ex-officio members of the Executive Council.
+The elected members of the Executive Council shall not be less than eight or more than twelve in number, and no person shall be eligible who is not an Officer of the College or a Fellow of the College.
+Each elected member shall retain their membership for a period which shall be determined by the Governing Body at the time of their election, but this period shall in no case exceed the period for which the member's current tenure of their Office or Fellowship is due to run.
+Every elected member of the Executive Council shall, on the expiry of their membership by lapse of time, be capable of re-election, provided that the number of elected members is not thereby made to exceed twelve and that the member is still an Officer or Fellow of the College.
+Every elected member of the Executive Council shall cease to be a member on ceasing to hold their Office or Fellowship.
 Honorary Fellows and Fellows on probation shall not be members of the Executive Council.

-2. The Executive Council shall have authority to act for and on behalf of the Governing Body in all matters connected with the maintenance and administration of the College, its buildings and estates; provided (i) that it shall not elect to the Presidency of the College or to any Fellowship, Scholarship or Exhibition; (ii) that it shall not authorise the alienation, by sale or otherwise, of any real property of the College; (iii) that it shall not make or alter any By-law of the College; and (iv) that it shall not exercise the rights of Patronage vested in the Governing Body.
+2. The Executive Council shall have authority to act for and on behalf of the Governing Body in all matters connected with the maintenance and administration of the College, its buildings and estates and any other matter properly delegated to it by Governing Body in accordance with Statute II.4; provided (i) that it shall not elect to the Presidency of the College or to any Fellowship, Scholarship or Exhibition; (ii) that it shall not authorise the alienation, by sale or otherwise, of any real property of the College; (iii) that it shall not make or alter any By-Law of the College; and (iv) that it shall not exercise the rights of Patronage vested in the Governing Body.